dmccreary/micropython-clocks-and-watches/src/sort-glossary/glossary-sorted.md

 **Example:** Updating RTC time from an external time source.

+#### Setting Time with Buttons
+Interface design and implementation for adjusting clock time using physical buttons.

+**Example:** Using mode, increment, and decrement buttons to set hours and minutes.

+#### Setting Up I²C Communication
+Configuring and using the Inter-Integrated Circuit (I²C) protocol for connecting multiple devices.

+**Example:** Initializing I²C bus for communicating with RTC and sensor modules.

+#### Setting Up Wi‑Fi on the Pico W
+Process of configuring wireless network connectivity on the Raspberry Pi Pico W microcontroller.

+**Example:** Connecting to a local network using SSID and password credentials.

 #### Seven-Segment Display
 A display made of seven LED segments plus a decimal point that can show numbers and some letters.